Lonami/grammers/README.md

 # gramme.rs

-A set of Rust libraries to interact with Telegram's API, hence the name *(tele)gramme.rs*.
+A set of Rust crates to interact with Telegram's API, hence the name *(tele)gramme.rs*.

 ## Current status